Age and Female Fertility

 The reason that women in their late 30's and 40's have a lower chance of conceiving is that the number of healthy eggs you produce rapidly declines as you get older, especially after the age of 36.
 The number of eggs available to go through the maturing process will be lower still if you experience premature menopause, or need to undertake chemotherapy treatment.

+The risk of miscarriage also increases with age.
 As you get older, your cells start to divide abnormally and may distribute unequal amounts of genetic material – causing an increased chance of chromosomal variations.
-Unfortunately, this means that for older women it’s not just more difficult to fall pregnant, there is also a greater risk of miscarriage, and a higher possibility of having a child with a genetic variation such as Down’s Syndrome.
+Unfortunately, this means that for older women it’s not just more difficult to fall pregnant, there is also a greater risk of miscarriage, and a higher possibility of having a child with a genetic variation such as Down Syndrome.

 The good news is that with advances in reproductive technology, including IVF and other forms of assisted conception, you can improve your chances of conceiving and carrying a child.
 Here are a few examples – visit our Fertility Services pages to find out more.